brennalaurentan/tp/docs/UserGuide.md

 <br>

-### Assigning an instrument to a person/multiple people: `assign`
+### Assigning an instrument to person(s): `assign`

-Assigns an instrument to an existing person/multiple people in BandBook.
+Assigns an instrument to an existing person(s) in BandBook.

-Format: `assign INDEXES i/INSTRUMENT​`
+Format: `assign INDEX_1 [INDEX_2]... i/INSTRUMENT​`

-* Assigns an instrument to the person(s) at the specified `INDEXES`.
+* Assigns an instrument to the person(s) at the specified `INDEX`.
 The index refers to the index number shown in the displayed person list.
 The index **must be a positive integer** 1, 2, 3, …​
 * At least one index must be provided.
+* To specify multiple persons to assign an instrument to, specify each index with a space separating them apart.
 * The index refers to the index number shown in the displayed person list.
 * The instrument field will be updated with the input instrument.